hgdeoro/NodeJS-SocketIO-Redis-Python-Nginx/README.md

 ## TODO

+- [ ] make work proxying of POSTs (to avoid Access-Control-Allow-Origin problems)
 - [ ] add instructios to use with/without Nginx
 - [x] ~~add diagrams~~
 - [ ] add requirements.txt for python libraries